- rupatadine fumarate

 Rupatadine 10 mg had no influence on the ability to drive and use machines.
 Nevertheless, care should be taken before driving or using machinery until the patient's individual reaction on rupatadine has been established.

-Rupatadine 10 mg tablets has been administered to over 2025 adult and adolescents patients in clinical studies, 120 of whom received rupatadine for at least 1 year.
+Rupatadine 10 mg tablets has been administered to over 2043 adult and adolescent patients in clinical studies, 120 of whom received rupatadine for at least 1 year.

 The majority of the adverse reactions observed in clinical trials were mild to moderate in severity and they usually did not require cessation of therapy.